Salon Business Plan Template: How-To Guide + Example

 Firm-level trends:

 • Size at the bottom.
-Larger hair salon chains tend to gravitate toward the bottom of the market.
+Larger salon chains tend to gravitate toward the bottom of the market.
 Brand loyalty is not strong here.
 Many companies in this segment use a franchise model.

 • Specialty salons.
 Presently, a niche is being carved out for salons that cater to very specific customer segments, most notably adult males from higher income brackets.
 High-end, men-only hair clubs draw this crowd with upscale amenities such as cigars, pool tables, and drink bars.